cubefuse/chakra-docs/essentials/creating-app.md

 });
 ```

-3. To add plugins to Chakra, use the `plug` function and pass a list of objects that implement the `Chakra.Plugin` interface as arguments.
+3. To add plugins to Chakra, use the `plug` function and pass a list of plugins as arguments.
 ```js
 // Below, both SomePlugin and SomeAnotherPlugin are Chakra Plugins. const plugin1 = new SomePlugin();